basilesportif/gall-guide/workflow.md

 ```

 ## Install Your First Gall App
-To install a new program in Gall, you simply tell Gall its name with the `|start` command, and Gall will look for a Hoon file with that name in the `/app` directory.
+To install a new program in Gall, you simply tell Gall its name with the `|rein` command, and Gall will look for a Hoon file with that name in the `/app` directory.

 ### Install
 To see this, create a Hoon file called `workflow.hoon` in the `/app` directory of your pier (e.g. `zod/home/app/workflow.hoon`) and paste the code above into it.
 Run the commands:
 ```
 |commit %home
-|start %workflow
+|rein %home [& %workflow]
 ```
 You will see the output:
 ```